 Chinese tech stocks rebound

-Last month, the Securities and Exchange Commission named a few Chinese companies that could be delisted from the United States for failing to meet these requirements, including Baidu (START) and yum china (YUMC).
+Last month, the Securities and Exchange Commission named a few Chinese companies that might be delisted from the United States for failing to meet these requirements, including Baidu (START) and yum china (YUMC).
 The move sparked a strong sell-off in Chinese stocks as investors feared more companies would be listed.

 The Nasdaq Golden Dragon China Index, a popular index that tracks more than 90 Chinese companies listed in the United States, lost a quarter of its value in four trading sessions last month.